zaphosting/docs/docs/vrising-plugins-bepinex.md

 ---
 id: vrising-plugins-bepinex
 title: "V Rising: Installing plugins on server (BepInEx)"
-description: Information on how to install plugins on your V Rising server using BepInEx (V Rising BepInEx Server) from ZAP-Hosting - ZAP-Hosting.com documentation
+description: "Information on how to install plugins on your V Rising server using BepInEx (V Rising BepInEx Server) from ZAP-Hosting"
 sidebar_label: Install plugins (BepInEx)
 services:
   - gameserver-vrising